 Many people believe that having studied the foreign language at school or college means you are able to speak that language - but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
 Accept that most of the successful expatriate professionals are bilingual and many of them bicultural.

 Thanks to the European Commission, NATO and the large number of multinational companies located in Belgium, this small country is surprisingly international and cosmopolitan, and offer many interesting employment possibilities.

-Other work resources in Belgium include career websites, which usually offer listings and career profiles in English, Flemish, and French; government-sponsored employment offices, which give work hunters information on where to look for a jobs, help with preparing their CVs, job counseling and staffing agencies and recruiting firms.
+Other work resources in Belgium include career websites, which usually offer listings and career profiles in English, Flemish, and French; government-sponsored employment offices, which give work hunters information on where to look for jobs, help with preparing their CVs, job counselling and staffing agencies and recruiting firms.

 There is a significant shortage of IT staff in Belgium.
-The Belgian government is aware of this shortage and looks more favorably on applications from IT professionals.
+The Belgian government is aware of this shortage and looks more favourably on applications from IT professionals.